tearust/t-rust/docs/_gitbook-dev-docs/1_core_docs/README.md

 * No one, including the host miner, can control or censor the content.
 The content is owned and protected by its creator's private key.
 A miner can choose to stop hosting the TApp, but it cannot selectively choose what content to show or hide.

 * There's no free lunch.
 Every action that costs any computing resources needs to be paid by someone.
 In TEA Party's particular case, every message sent needs to be paid for.
 Additional charges also apply to store the message or to notify the recipient.
-For further information, see [Where_the_message_is_stored?](t-rust/obsidian/_gitbook-dev-docs/1_core_docs/Where_the_message_is_stored.md).
+For further information, read more about [where the messages are stored](Where_the_message_is_stored.md).

 In order to get the features above, the underlying technical layer is very different from the existing cloud computing and blockchain tech stacks.
 It's a new tech stack that's based on recent technologies.
 However, the developers do not need to understand the complicated low level distributed system, they can build application **as if** it is still a centralized cloud computing architecture.
 This is the **charm of the TEA Project**.